top of page

 3. Uniforms?

 Pack 702 has two uniforms.
-We have Class A which consist of a uniform shirt, uniform pants, belt (which is used to hold the adventure loops that your Scout will earn), neckerchief and slide, and visor cap.
-Everything can be purchased at the Scout Shop, which is at the Atlanta Area Council headquarters, located next to Truist (formerly SunTrust) Park in Cobb County.
+We have Class A which consists of a uniform shirt, uniform pants, belt (which is used to hold the adventure loops that your Scout will earn), neckerchief, slide or woggle, and hat.
+Official BSA pants are optional and we try to pass down gently used items that aren't needed anymore.
+Everything can be purchased at the Scout Shop, which is at the Atlanta Area Council headquarters, located next to Truist Park in Cobb County.
 Class B uniform is Pack t-shirt and/or den shirt.

 4. When will den meetings start?